ginolatorilla/python3-template/README.md

 - Support for Python 3.6, up to 3.10
 - Support for Linux, Windows, and MacOS (no support for 3.6 in MacOS)
 - GitHub workflow templates
-- Linting with `pycodestyle` (formerly `pep8`)
+- Linting with `flake8` and `mypy`
+- Formatting with `yapf`
-- Test-driven development with PyTest
+- Test-driven development with PyTest, with mocking and code coverage support
 - Support for Pipenv with localised `virtualenv` directory
-- Ready-made template for CLI apps with argument parsing, subcommands, logging, and console colouring.
+- Ready-made template for CLI apps with argument parsing, subcommands, logging, and console colouring

 ## Requirements